-Mr. Redman is the Chief Operating Officer at OneGoal, which is a growing organization focused on making college graduation possible for all students in our nation.
+Mr. Redman currently serves at the Senior Director of Strategy at BrightHouse, a creative consulting group.
+He was formerly the Chief Operating Officer at OneGoal, which is a growing organization focused on making college graduation possible for all students in our nation.
 From 2009-14, Mr. Redman served as Vice President of Strategy and External Affairs at Teach For America in Chicago.
 He worked for Deloitte Consulting from 2005-2009 in the Washington and London offices, focusing on business strategy and performance management.
 Mr. Redman graduated as an honors scholar from Auburn University with a BS in business, and holds masters degrees from the University of Texas and the University of Cambridge.
-He lives in the Virginia Highlands with his wife and two daughters.
+He lives in the Virginia Highlands with his wife and three daughters.

 Board Meeting Schedule

 |Date and Time||Location||Address|

 |July 18, 2019, 6:30-9:00 pm||Kindezi Old Fourth Ward||386 Pine St. NE Atlanta, GA 30308|

 |September 20, 2019, 8:00-10:30 am||Kindezi West||286 Wilson Mill Rd.
 SW Atlanta, GA 30331|

 |November 14, 2019, 6:30-9:00 pm||Kindezi Old Fourth Ward||386 Pine St. NE Atlanta, GA 30308|

 |January 24, 2020, 8:00-10:30 am||Kindezi at Gideons||897 Welch St. SW Atlanta, GA 30310|